ellisonpyon/cs1302-latin-squares/README.md

   calls to your program's `Scanner` object for `System.in` return immediately with a token from the file.
-Once the program has stopped producing output, the grader then compares that output to a file containing the expected output for that test case.
+Once the program has stopped producing output, the grader then compares that output to a file containing the expected output for that test case (e.g., `tc01.out.txt`).

   You can test your program manually or using a similar automating procedure as described above.
-All of the examples in the appendix
+All of the examples provided in the [Appendix](#appendix---example-games) are test cases.
+Their associated test case files are located in the `tests` directory provided with this project.

 ### Non-Functional Requirements